gitlabhq/gitlabhq/README.md

 The source of GitLab Community Edition is [hosted on GitLab.com](https://gitlab.com/gitlab-org/gitlab-ce/) and there are mirrors to make [contributing](CONTRIBUTING.md) as easy as possible.

-The source of GitLab Enterprise Edition is [hosted on GitLab.com](https://gitlab.com/subscribers/gitlab-ee) and acessible only to [subscribers](https://about.gitlab.com/subscription/).
+The source of GitLab Enterprise Edition is [hosted on GitLab.com](https://gitlab.com/gitlab-org/gitlab-ee).

 # ![logo](https://about.gitlab.com/images/gitlab_logo.png) GitLab